Filexor/SEGA_Anima/README.md

 ## What should I do when output image is bad

-1. First thing you should to do is increasing CFG.
-If you could not find good CFG, come back later.
-2. Reduce "training_resolution" if image does not appear.
+- Decrease "training_resolution" if image does not appear.
 Too low "training_resolution" results structual inaccuracy.
-In that case, increase "training_resolution" or go to next step.
+- Adjust CFG.
+Normally, higher CFG is needed for high resolution output.
-3. You may increase "theta" or "base_mscale_coefficient" or "d_mul".
+- You may increase "theta" or "base_mscale_coefficient" or "d_mul".
+- You may decrease "mscale_alpha".
-4. Creator of the this node does not know what rest of parameters do.
+- Creator of the this node does not know what rest of parameters do.
 You may do experience with those.
+- If changing none of above work, Increasing steps may work.